rversteegen/fb-mode/README.md

 - Syntax highlighting of builtin functions and types; some keywords like `data` are also missing.
 - Keyword/builtin completion
 - Jumping to definitions (tags)
-- Compile, run, or debug functions/keys (but you can use `compile` and jump to errors)
 - Menubar items

 ## Alternative